 EHS Guidelines apply to new investments, as well as projects in which we are already participating.
 We communicate intensively with our partners for consultation and improvement on resource development with greater consideration for EHS aspect.
-In FYE 2023, we performed checks on seven existing projects and one other resource-related project.
+In FYE 2024, we performed checks on one new project, nine existing projects and one other resource-related project.
 We then set items requiring continuous follow-up.